Shushpancheak/Programming-Technology/DevOps3-Patterns/part1/README.md

 * To run binaries after compile, run `./execute.sh` on rpi.

 ## Steps to accomplish the task:
-I needed to change some files in repository, such as CMakeLists.txt and RoomSerializer.cpp.
-CMakeLists now has SYSROOT variable set and RoomSerializer.cpp now has only pre-C++17 standart features (otherwise it wouldn't compile with g++ 4.8 which is provided by toolchain).
+The only issue was with finding gcc and g++ compilers by cmake.
+I needed to change CMakeLists.txt so that it could find the right cross-compilers for rpi.